 Progressive Web Apps.
 Great Accessibility For a Fair Price

 The main advantage of PWAs comparing to native apps is their independence from app stores.
 High accessibility allows users not to feel bound with the application they use and receive experience close to the native apps.
 All that is required to start using a PWA is a web browser.
 Unlike a standard website, progressive web apps can work autonomously in offline mode, which helps to keep them up to date.

 With a PWA, your customers will get a unified user experience since the application looks and behaves the same in a browser and as the app installed on the device.
 Therefore, there will be no need for a user to learn new tricks and get used to the new interface.

-Contact us to learn more about PWA development.
+Contact us to learn how XB Software can help you with PWA development.